Seismology101/Notebook/book/Programming_Environment/Mac_Software.md

 ### me

-- {file}`~/me` stores my life files, which have nothing to do with scientific research
+- {file}`~/me` stores my life files, which have nothing to do with scientific research.

 ```{toggle}
 :show: